This city has everything, from stunning beaches and waterfront adventures to chic shopping scenes and a diverse gastronomical spread!

 It was the most productive and innovative silent film studio globally that produces as much as 20,000 feet of negative film in a week!

-Today, MOLAA is a cultural and art hub that is definitely worth a visit.
+Today, MOLAA is a cultural and artistic hub that is definitely worth a visit.

-East Village Arts District is what lends Long Beach its quirky and eccentric personality.
+East Village Arts District lends Long Beach its quirky and eccentric personality.

-Known for its eclectic cafes, art studios, and specialty shops, you can spend an entire day here discovering some great art, music, and food.
+Known for its eclectic cafes, art studios, and specialty shops, you can spend an entire day discovering great art, music, and food.

 You can head to the Berlin Bistro for some sumptuous, healthy, and innovative brunch options or dive into some pizza and beer in the apocalypse-themed pizzeria – The 4th Horseman.